-Coolest Projects Awards: A Handy Guide for Parents
+Coolest Projects Showcase: A Handy Guide for Parents

 Preparations are underway across Europe for this year’s Coolest Projects Awards, the excitement is building!
-As a parent of a CoderDojo ninja I know first-hand what it’s like to attend the awards year on year.
+As a parent of a CoderDojo ninja I know first-hand what it’s like to attend this showcase year on year.
 With this in mind I thought it would be a good idea to share some simple tips to help make the day thoroughly enjoyable for the whole family.

 Knowing when to arrive, what to expect throughout the day and what to bring is extremely helpful, especially if you plan on bringing younger siblings and extended family.

 If you have yet to grab tickets for siblings, aunts, uncles, grandparents or friends you can get them here.